nathanbraun/nathanbraun-com/content/principles.md

 himself at one point recommend.

 # Examples
-This book is good, but can give off a bit of a platitude vibe, which turns some people off.
+This book is good, but can give off a bit of a platitude vibe, which turns some people off and also makes me feel like a bit of a fanboy talking about it.

 So I figured I'd give a few examples of ideas that I've personally found useful.

 If these seem intriguing, might want to check out the rest of my notes (further below) or read the book.
 If not, might want to pass.